 First, let’s clear one hurdle.
-To deduct ANY travel related expense for assignments, a traveler must maintain a qualifying tax residence.
+To deduct ANY travel-related expense for assignments, a traveler must maintain a qualifying tax residence.
 Not just a permanent legal residence which is something different.
-A tax home is your Principal Place of income OR when a person does not have a main place of work, their tax home can be at their principal residence if they have substantial expenses to maintain their dwelling that are duplicated when at an assignment.
+A tax home is your Principal Place of income, OR when a person does not have a main place of work, their tax home can be at their principal residence if they have substantial expenses to maintain their dwelling that is duplicated when at an assignment.

 Second, an RV must be a SECOND residence.
-If you travel in an RV and do not maintain a job or have a main dwelling that you incur a financial burden for, then we have failed the tests.
-Some RVers will leave behind an empty pad or vacant land and do not have a second residence that they use for lodging.
+If you travel in an RV and do not maintain a job or have the main dwelling that you incur a financial burden for, we have failed the tests.
+Some RVers will leave behind an empty pad or vacant land and do not have a second residence for lodging.
 A pad or vacant land is not a dwelling.

-1) RVs are considered a “residence” in the Tax Code and more specifically, a “dwelling unit”.
-Basically, anything that one can live in with adequate provisions for living can rise to this level.
-RVs, boats, apartments and homes are all included
+1) RVs are considered a “residence” in the Tax Code and, more specifically, a “dwelling unit.”
+Basically, anything that one can live in with adequate provisions for a living can rise to this level.
+RVs, boats, apartments, and homes are all included

 in this category.
-Just as mortgage interest and real estate taxes are allowed as a deduction for a main residence, so is interest paid on a RV and boat loan.
-Property taxes substitute for real estate taxes in RVs so those payments to local governments are deductible as well.
+Just as mortgage interest and real estate taxes are allowed as a deduction for the main residence, interest is paid on an RV and boat loan.
+Property taxes substitute for real estate taxes in RVs, so those payments to local governments are deductible as well.

 But what about the rest of the expenses?

 2) Since an RV is a “dwelling unit” and considered a residence, it falls under a peculiar part of the tax code (§280A ) that places specific restrictions on deductible expenses for dwelling units.
 Whenever one uses a dwelling more than 14 days for personal lodging or >10% of days in which the dwelling unit is rented to other parties, deductions for the dwelling are limited to income derived from the RV or within the RV (like an office in the home) or not allowed at all.